Types of institutions

 VET practice is carried out regularly as a part of education, work and art practice is in the form of compact blocs, usually during whole weeks.

-Sports training comprises of training units of 45 minutes, with a maximum of 6 training units in one day.
+Sports training consists of training units of 45 minutes, with a maximum of 6 training units in one day.
 Morning lessons start at 7 a.m. at the earliest, or at 6 a.m. in justified cases, and afternoon lessons end no later than at 8 p.m., in justified cases at 10 p.m.
-However, pupils must have a break of at least 12 hours between the end of one day and the beginning of the following day on which lessons take place.
+However, pupils must have a break of at least 12 hours between the end of one day and the beginning of the following day on when lessons take place.